lawrenceagles/nodejs-in-action/chapter29-callbacks-and-events/README.md

 #### Exercise 4: [Playing with errors](./e04-playing-with-errors/)
 Modify the function created in [Exercise 3](./e03-simple-modification/) so that it produces an error if the timestamp at the moment of a *tick* (including the extra one at the beginning) is divisible by 5.
 Propagate the error using both the *callback* and the *event emitter*.

+This is a bit trickier as you need to ensure the function behaves asynchronously and that no `setTimeout()` is scheduled even when you know you're going to fail in the next cycle of the event loop.

 ### You know you've mastered this chapter when...